KitronikLtd/pxt-kitronik-halohd/README.md

 haloDisplay.show()
 ```

-Show raindow block will output a raindow spectrum across all the ZIP LEDs
+Show rainbow block will output a raindow spectrum across all the ZIP LEDs
 ```blocks
 haloDisplay.showRainbow(1, 360)
 ```